isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 There is no limit on the number of backup servers in the HA setup;
 however, the presence of backup servers may increase the latency of DHCP responses, because not only do active servers send lease updates to each other, but also to the backup servers.
-Since Kea 1.7.8, the active servers no longer expect acknowledgments from the backup servers before responding to the DHCP clients, so the overhead of sending lease updates to the backup servers is minimized compared to earlier Kea versions.
+The active servers don't expect acknowledgments from the backup servers before responding to the DHCP clients, so the overhead of sending lease updates to the backup servers is minimized.

-The last supported configuration, ``passive-backup``, was introduced in Kea 1.7.8.
-In this configuration, there is only one active server and typically one or more backup servers.
+The last supported configuration, ``passive-backup``, there is only one active server and typically one or more backup servers.
 A passive-backup configuration with no backup servers is also accepted, but it is no different than running a single server with no HA function at all.